 Question 1: Will I need anything else that the lift kit does not include?

 Question 2: does the backspacing matter when buying the tire?

 Question 3: this is my first jeep and experience applying a lift, is there anything I am missing for questions that can be answered from all of you experienced jeepers out there?

 Before putting on your left, get underneath the jeep and spray all the bolts and nuts you will be taking off with WD-40 or penetrating oil.
 It will make them a lot easier to get off and avoid them from breaking.

-2006 Red TJ Rubicon building it my way, one bolt at a time, with out instructions.
+2009 Red Rock JKU building it my way, one bolt at a time, with out instructions.

 When I first got my TJ I wanted to lift it and being new to Jeeps I went with the cheapest lift I could find.
 Which is the same lift you are looking at and it is complete crap.
 The shocks are very stiff and the control arm bushing war out in less than a year.

 IMO save up and go with savvy/currie 4" or 3" kit.

 / l ,[____],